 Digitisation: Preserving the past for the future

-We have provided commercial digitisation and microfilming services for over 20 years.
+We have provided commercial digitisation services for over 20 years.
 Our present team of experienced archival photographers work from a dedicated darkroom facility on-site at The Hive.
 Using state-of-the-art photographic equipment, the team produce high-quality digital copies of traditional materials including historical maps, books, photographic prints, and also analogue forms including 35mm film, slides, and magnetic tape.

 Our experienced and highly-skilled staff provide a bespoke service to both individuals and institutions all around the world.
 We work with academics and individual researchers to produce high-quality images from our own collections, as well as institutions requiring a more long-term solution to their digitisation needs.